Non-Dutch BSc degree

 Required document: A photocopy of the page (or pages) of your passport that give your name, date of birth, place of birth and the passport expiration date.

-Here you can find all the required information for applying to TU Delft.
 To start an MSc application, fill in and submit the online application.
 After submitting your online application, you will receive an e-mail with the link to the upload portal of TU Delft.
-This portal allows you to upload the required documents
+This portal allows you to upload the required documents.

 Please note that you may apply for one MSc programme only and that incomplete applications and applications submitted by mail or e-mail will not be processed.

-For all MSc programmes a rolling admissions policy applies.
+For EU students a rolling admissions policy applies.
 This means that complete applications will be reviewed upon receipt.
 If you meet our admissions requirements, you will be considered for the programme until the admission capacity has been reached.
 EU students will be notified of the outcome of your application within twelve weeks following the receipt of the completed application.

 - by bank transfer